 Best Coffee Shops in Buenos Aires

-Argentine is a nice South American country and tourists can find the best coffee shops in Buenos Aires, which is the capital of the country.
+Argentine is a nice South American country and tourists can find the best Buenos Aires cafes in this beautiful capital city of the country.
 Buenos Aires has long been a city of artists, dreamers and thinkers, all of whom have a love for coffee.
 The culture of cafes in Buenos Aires, from the old cafes of the mid-twentieth century to modern art venues, is an important part of life in this great city.

 Also, if you are in the city for the night or a cool evening, you need to check out the top 5 bars in Buenos Aires.
 These joints are some of great places to hang out and make friends if you are a foreigner or just want to meet new people.
 They have a lot of local spirits and cocktails to try as well.